-After almost two years of deliberations and several draft, the much hyped Communications Convergence India (CCI) Bill 2001 which seeks to provide a combined regulatory structure for the information technology, telecom and broadcast sector, has finally been introduced in Parliament.
-Significantly the Bill aims to repeal and absorb at least five laws that have outlived their usefulness - the India Telegraph Act 1985, the Indian Wireless Telegraphy Act 1933, the Telegraph Wire Unlawful Possession Act of 1950, the Cable TV Regulator Act of 1995 and the Telecom Regulatory Authority of India Act of 1997.
-The government deserves compliments for sorting out the differences, for the present, existing among the three Ministries and readying the Bill.
+The Convergence Bill could usher in an Internet revolution for India fter almost two years of deliberations and several drafts, the much hyped Communications Convergence India (CCI) Bill 2001 which seeks to provide a combined regulatory structure for the information technology, telecom and broadcasting sectors, has finally been introduced in Parliament.
+Significantly the Bill aims to repeal and absorb at least five laws that have outlived their usefulness - the Indian Telegraph Act 1885, the Indian Wireless Telegraphy Act 1933, the Telegraph Wire Unlawful Possession Act of 1950, the Cable TV Regulator Act of 1995 and the Telecom Regulatory Authority of India Act of 1997.
+The government deserves compliments for sorting out the differences, for the present, existing among the three ministries and readying the Bill.
 Hopefully, Mr Pramod Mahajan, the prime mover behind the Bill, would be able to push it further.